lidofinance/docs/docs/guides/steth-integration-guide.md

 ## wstETH

 Due to the rebasing nature of stETH, the stETH balance on holder's address is not constant, it changes daily as oracle report comes in.
-Although rebaseable tokens are becoming a common thing in DeFi recently, many dApps do not support rebasing.
-For example, Maker, UniSwap, and SushiSwap are not designed for rebaseable tokens.
+Although rebasable tokens are becoming a common thing in DeFi recently, many dApps do not support rebasing.
+For example, Maker, UniSwap, and SushiSwap are not designed for rebasable tokens.
 Listing stETH on these apps can result in holders losing a portion of their daily staking rewards which effectively defeats the benefits of liquid staking.

 ### What wstETH is